 An aerial view of the platform of the brand new airport taken in May 1950.
 Initially a village of wooden barracks served as terminals.
 A permanent terminal building still had to be built.
 In 1949, its first full year of operation, the airport handled 176,412 passengers and 1,819 tonnes of cargo.
 The planners made an interesting choice for a curved platform, a layout that would influence the development of the airport for decades to come.

 A mid-1950s aerial of the new terminal building, called 'Flughof' which translates as 'Flightyard'.
 The main hall is located in the middle.
 To the left is the administration building, which is surmounted by the 95-foot (29-meter) control tower.
 The building to the right contains restaurants and waiting lounges.
 Kloten Airport was officially inaugurated on 29 August 1953.
-The village of Kloten, after which the airport is named, is visible at the top right of the image.
+The village of Kloten, after which the airport is named, is visible at the top left of the image.

 A view of the departure kerb of the passenger terminal.